 To say that my business has evolved over the past 3 years is an understatement.

 About 6 months ago, I started feeling that my message had changed, because I had changed.
-When I was featured in our company's Leadership Magazine (click here to read the article), I wrote "I’m still the same person, but I’m not the same person".
+I started feeling like I was still the same person, but I wasn’t the same person.